5/7/2025

 CFO

-Thanks.
-Sure, John.
-I'll take the AOV one first and then talk about the FX one.
+Sure.
+John, I'll take the AOE one first and then talk about the FX one.
 Look, when I look at the overall average order value at the total company level, there's definitely some impact from a makeshift perspective, right?
-Groceries becoming a larger component of the overall business and you're starting to see that impact the overall company from an AOV perspective.
-Restaurants, AOV in general, been relatively stable over the course of the last several quarters.
-When I think about groceries specifically, the basket size continues to increase.
-That's largely being driven by consumers getting more habituated on the platform.
-And as they get more habituated to the earlier answer that I gave, they are starting to use us for all use cases, not just the top up, but also the top up use case.
-You are starting to see increasing number of cohorts increase their spend with us over time.
-They're increasing both perishable as well as non-perishable.
-You're also seeing the impact from an overall commerce platform, which is driving volume and revenue, but it does not contribute to GOV. So that also impacts AOV if you're thinking about it from a modeling perspective.
-FX, when I think about the impact on GOV in Q1, there was roughly about a 1% impact on a year over year growth basis.
-For the second quarter, we do think there's going to be some impact, but that's embedded in the guidance for both GOV as well as EBITDA that we have given.
+Grocery is becoming a larger component of the overall business and you're starting to see you know that impact the overall company from an aov perspective restaurants aov in general has been relatively stable you know over the course of the last several quarters when i think about groceries specifically the basket size continues to increase that's largely being driven by consumers getting more habituated on the platform and as they get more habituated to the earlier you know answer that i gave they are starting to use us for all use cases not just you know, the top-up, but also the top-up use case.
+We're starting to see increasing number of cohorts increase their spend with us over time.
+They're increasing, you know, both perishable as well as, you know, non-perishable.
+You're also seeing the impact from an overall commerce platform, which is driving, you know, volume and revenue, but it does not contribute to GOV. So that also impacts AOV if you're thinking about it from a modeling perspective.
+FX, when I think about the impact on GOV in Q1, roughly there was roughly about a 1% impact on a year-over-year growth basis.
+For the second quarter, we do think there's going to be some impact, but that's embedded in the guidance for both GOV as well as EBITDA that we've given.

 speaker